-Primary Metering Discount: Customers metered on the primary side of the transformer shall be given a 1.25 percent discount on the monthly energy charge, distribution demand charge, and demand charge.
-The PCAC and the monthly customer charge will not be eligible for the primary metering discount.
+Primary Metering Discount: Customers metered on the primary side of the transformer shall be given a 2.00 percent discount on the monthly energy charge, distribution demand charge and demand charge.
+The reactive component charge, PCAC and the monthly customer charge will not be eligible for the primary metering discount.